gamesbook/protograf/docs/source/examples/counters.rst

                      gap_x=0.29)

-            Because its known that a counter/label always has a set of sequences that proceed, with decreasing length, in clockwise order its possible to use ``group()`` commands to create possible combinations of such sets of sequences.
+            Because its known that a counter/label always has a set of sequences that proceed, with decreasing length, in clockwise order, its possible to use ``group()`` commands to create all possible combinations of such sets of sequences.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/counters/blocks_csv.png
-               :width: 80%
+               :width: 100%
 =========== ==================================================================